 In late 2017, Zack Huberty joined Miikana Woodworking and quickly learned the important aspects of furniture design and handcrafted furniture.
 Zack graduated from Penn State University with a degree in Finance and Entrepreneurship and owned his own digital media business focused on the motorcycle industry.
 In addition to furniture design and construction, Zack is responsible for the social media and digital platforms for Miikana, expanding community partnerships, and exploring collaborations with other artisans.
 Zack also runs Miikana Cutting Boards, a division of Miikana Woodworking that ensures that we responsibly use all of our precious hardwoods.
 He creates beautiful cutting boards, charcuterie boards, and home goods.

-Miikana Woodworking is located in Loveland, Colorado.
-It is just south of Fort Collins and an hour drive North of Denver.
+Miikana Woodworking is located in Douglas, Wyoming.
+It is just south of Casper, Wyoming and two hours north of Cheyenne.

 Paul Huberty, Founder and Owner